Ten Top Tips for a better LinkedIn Profile

 P is for Professional.
 Will the headline give the reader confidence?
 Is it professional?

-Avoid hyperbole, such as describing yourself as an Acknowledged Expert or that you are Results-Driven.
-If you talk in clichés, you'll just come across as being arrogant, insecure, and self-involved.
+Don't describe yourself as an Acknowledged Expert.
+Don't tell me you are Results-Driven.
+If you talk in clichés, you'll just come across as being lazy, arrogant, or insecure.

-Your headline is also important because it's heavily weighted relative to other information in any LinkedIn Search - so why not use keywords that potential customers or connections will search for, and find you with?
+Your headline is also important because it's weighted heavily in a LinkedIn Search.
+So why not use keywords that potential customers or connections will search for?

 How is your LinkedIn Headline looking right now?

 - Job Title at Company

 - Job Title at Company plus other info